 Inspector's report, Departmental statement and confirmed Orders

-After considering the Inspector’s Report, the Department will decide to confirm, modify or reject the scheme.
+After considering the Inspector’s Report, the Department published its Statement on the Inspector’s Report.

 - A6 Toome to Castledawson - Inspector's report